mobanisto/toast4j/README.md

 c8f50eb220cab7aec5e4e426ce52e75de7d20964 (Mar 24, 2019) on top of which some modifications have been added.

+WinToastWrapper and jWinToast added the C++ bindings using JavaCPP and also tried to support some of the more modern notification features with custom templates, i.e. buttons, progress bars etc. These extension were not fully baked yet, so we chose to remove them and only keep the JavaCPP wrappers.

+While working with the original WinToast source code, some rough edges have been detected that have been smoothened within this repository.
+There's still some cleaning up and documentation left to be done though.

 ## Publishing

 To build and publish, you need to have the MSVC compiler on your path.
 On cygwin, you can